ElefHead/digit_recognition/README.md

 * The latest commit has only AMSGrad.
 RMSProp and Momentum are present in previous commits.
 * The tensorflow code was for me to see the kind of performance I should be replicating.
 It uses AdamOptimization and not AMSGrad.
-I will update the repo with a TF implementation of AMSGrad at a later stage.
+* The performance stats aren't an average over x attempts, its just what I got running them once.
+Thus, they're not absolute or conclusive of anything and are subject to randoms.
+This point is specifically directed at my AMSGrad implementation vs Tensorflow's ADAM.

 ---

 This was a fun exercise for me to see the impact of various optimizers and needless to say, I was absolutely blown away by the boost in performance caused by RMSProp and AMSGrad.
+As another fun exercise, I have updated the repository with the tenserflow eager implementation of equivalent ADAM code.